 5. Secret Beach

 This hidden gem is literally a secret beach that not too many tourists know of.
 Secret Beach is located in a secluded area along the Colorado River within the Roy G. Guerrero Park in South East Austin.
 People come here to relax, play in the sand, or have a picnic.
 If you’re coming to visit with your family or friends, don’t forget to bring some sunscreen and plenty of drinking water!

 6. Sparky Park

 Sparky Park is a site from the former North Austin Electric Substation located in Central Austin.
 The park is popular for its art installations specifically the Grotto Wall—an award-winning public art piece.
 Sparky Park is a great place to bring your kids to explore the pocket park as well as for elders to enjoy.

 7. Uncommon Objects

 Living up to the slogan ‘Keep Austin Weird’, Uncommon Objects is like walking in your grandma’s house on steroids.
+This is one of the most unique hidden gems in Austin, TX.
 The shop was established in 1991 as a small antique collective that has matured over the years into a one-of-a-kind emporium of transcendent junk.
 It’s a very fun place to visit especially if you’re into antique, weird, eccentric things.
 And if you’d like, you can also purchase items within the shop!

 8. Wild Basic Wilderness Preserve